Aman-Bharadwaj/expense-tracker/README.md

 - View all expenses
 - Calculate total spending
 - Delete expenses
-- Data persistence using JSON (saved locally)
+- Data persistence using JSON

 ## How It Works